IntroCSCI/colorvisionproject-alexb02h/README.md

 grused = true,yused = false,used = false,result = false;

 ### Input and Output
-I will have the user input the color of the number they see, and the number in the color circle When the questions are done I will give them their result.
+I will have the user input the number they see in the circle, followed by the color of the number.
+When the questions are completed, I will give them their result.

 Cout << "What color is the number" << endl;
 Cin >> responseColor